 State Bird Provisions

 San Francisco, CA 94115

 The 2013 James Beard Award winner for Best New Restaurant, State Bird Provisions was predicted then to “have a significant impact on the industry for years to come”.
-Yet despite that lofty (and spot on) prediction, husband and wife owners Stuart Brioza and Nicole Krasinski have managed to keep menu items remarkably affordable at its extraordinary restaurant.
+Yet despite that, husband and wife owners Stuart Brioza and Nicole Krasinski have managed to keep menu items remarkably affordable.
 Located in the Fillmore District, State Bird Provisions features current menu items refreshingly priced between $3 and $32.
 If you have time, visit the sister restaurant, Progress.